 The stories of the ladies we have helped have often brought tears to my eyes and what the charity does to help women all over the world affected by war and conflict is truly inspirational.
 I encourage everyone to sign up to sponsor a sister through the programme and make a tangible difference to someone’s life.

-What does the rest of 2021 have in store for you?
+What does the rest of the year have in store for you?

 The remainder of the year is filled with exciting partnerships and collaborations to further expand my brand into a lifestyle destination.
 I can’t say too much at the moment, but what I can say is that they’re all very close to my heart.
 I’m also launching my first unisex outerwear collection - a waterproof, sustainable and hardwearing selection of clothing made in my hometown in Somerset.